Skip to main content

 It's been such a gift to revisit the period of the Great Revival through Joy of Heaven, a collection of prayers edited by Robert Elmer.

-It certainly is a joy to echo the prayers of historic Christians such as Jonathan Edwards, John Wesley, Charles Wesley, D. L. Moody, F. B. Meyer, Amy Carmichael, George Müller, Charles Spurgeon, Susannah Spurgeon, William Wilberfoce, and Robert Murray M'Cheyne.
+Echoing the words of historic Christians such as Jonathan Edwards, John Wesley, Charles Wesley, D. L. Moody, F. B. Meyer, Amy Carmichael, George Müller, Charles Spurgeon, Susannah Spurgeon, William Wilberfoce, and Robert Murray M'Cheyne, this collection is one that is meant to be cherished and revisited.

 Many thanks to Baker Publishing Group for providing a complimentary copy of this book for review consideration.
 All opinions are my own.